-Who is Vaughan Williams?
+Who was Ralph Vaughan Williams?

 Although Ralph Vaughan Williams is one England's best composers he was certainly no childhood prodigy.
 ‘It would be hard,’ his composer friend George Butterworth commented, ‘to name any other first-rate composer who had “found himself” with such apparent difficulty.’
 Vaughan Williams was nearly 30 when the song Linden Lea brought him his first taste of recognition, and 38 when A Sea Symphony (the first of nine he wrote) had its premiere.